Earth Notes: On Google's New Backup-and-Sync, and G-Drive: Reviews (2017)Updated 2022-09-18.

-Then I updated some files that I've worked on today in the Google Drive area using SVN, forced another sync by firing up Backup and Sync from Mac's Luanchpad, and shut down Backup and Sync after.
+Then I updated some files that I worked on today in the Google Drive area using SVN, forced another sync by firing up Backup and Sync from Mac's Launchpad, and shut down Backup and Sync after.
 Behaviour much the same as the old Google Drive with a little bit better UI (more feedback) while it was running.

-OK so far, but I am anticipating problems with possible interactions with "Drive File Stream" and cross-origanisation collaboration that we do extensively.
+OK so far, but I am anticipating problems with possible interactions with "Drive File Stream" and cross-organisation collaboration that we do extensively.